Dark Light

 brainBrains

-Every day, thousands of bits and bytes are sweating behind the scenes to keep this site readable.
+Thousands of bits and bytes are sweating behind the scenes daily to keep this site readable.
 Its big brain is the incomparable content management system WordPress.
 The theme is Literatum, tailor-made and complemented with a couple of very handy WP-plugins.
-The articles are usually written with MarsEdit on a 14″ MacBook Pro (being an early innovator, I’m a user of Apple’s typewriters since 1984).
+The articles are usually written with MarsEdit on a 14″ MacBook Pro (being an early innovator, I’ve been a user of Apple’s fancy typewriters since 1984).
 I generally write in the heart of Amsterdam, but I’m very often in Brussels and Paris as well.
 Wherever I go, I prefer to travel by train.
 Since the very restrictive and counterproductive new French surveillance law (read here about it), I have moved all my websites to Iceland.
 My data is now being hosted at the aptly named 1984, in the country with the fewest barriers to Internet freedom (according to Freedom House).

 Photos

-The majority of this website’s photos have been taken with a digital Nikon Z6 and sometimes with a fifteen-year-old Nikon F5.
-I use Adobe Lightroom CC to edit photos.
+Most of this website’s photos have been taken with a digital Nikon Z6 and sometimes with a fifteen-year-old Nikon F5.
+I edit photos using Adobe Lightroom CC.
 I sometimes use images with a Creative Commons licence found on Foter or Unsplash.
-Photos for the travel reports are usually made by Gabriela Hengeveld.
+Gabriela Hengeveld usually makes photos for the travel reports.

 Looks